-The MBL Board is ultimately responsible for MBL's Risk Management Framework (RMF) and the oversight of its operation by Management.
-The MBL Board approves the MBL Risk Appetite Statement and the Group's Risk Management Strategy.
+The MBL Board is responsible for MBL's Risk Management Framework (RMF) and the oversight of its operation by management.
+The MBL Board approves the MBL Risk Appetite Statement (RAS), and together with the MGL Board, approves Macquarie's Risk Management Strategy (RMS).